bootscore/bootscore-child/readme.txt

 == Description ==

-Child Theme for bootScore 5, Copyright 2019 - 2021 Bastian Kreiter.
+Child Theme for bootScore, Copyright 2019 - 2021 Bastian Kreiter.

 Start developing your new project right away in a upgrade-safe way using overrides by copying files from bootScore 5 parent theme.